MeteoSwiss/metsymb/README.md

 ```
 :warning: `sudo` is required under OS X, but not necessarily elsewhere ?

-:wave: *(side note)* The bash file `manual_install.sh` can be used to automate these different steps with the command `sh manual_install.sh`.
+:wave: The bash file `manual_install.sh` can be used to automate these different steps with the command `sh manual_install.sh`.
 Before you run it blindly, **mind the TeX-tree paths in there, that will most certainly need to be adjusted to your needs !**

 And that's it !

-You should now be able to compile the `metsymb` documentation with the command: `pdflatex metsymb.dtx`.
+You should now be able to compile the metsymb documentation with the command: `pdflatex metsymb.dtx`.

 You should also be able to run the Python example with the command: `python metsymb_mwe.py`.

-If these two commands work, you have successfully installed the `metsymb` package manually, and can now access it in your LateX documents and matplotlib figures. :tada:
+If these two commands work, you have successfully installed the metsymb package manually, and can now access it in your LateX documents and matplotlib figures. :tada:

 ### Installing metsymb as an OpenType font

-WIP
+Deploy the [`metsymb.otf`](https://github.com/MeteoSwiss/metsymb/blob/develop/metsymb/metsymb.otf) file on your system like you would any other OpenType font, and you should
+have access to its symbols in your favorite text editor.

 ## Troubleshooting and bug reports